jeffreyhorn/network_flow_solver/docs/examples.md

 | Large | 1000-10000 | 5000-50000 | 100 ms - 2s |
 | Very Large | >10000 | >50000 | Several seconds |

 **Note:** These are rough guidelines.
 Actual performance depends on problem structure, density, and solver configuration.
-The cached residual optimization provides the most benefit on large problems with many arcs (>1000 arcs).
+The cached residual optimization provides the most benefit on large problems with many arcs (typically thousands or more).

 ## Comparison with NetworkX